-Museo Del Prado (Prado Museum) shines like diomand in the center of Madrid.
+Museo Del Prado (Prado Museum) shines like diamond in the center of Madrid.
 The museum houses one of the richest painting collection of the Europe.
-The collection includes paintings from 12th Century to the 19th Century.
+The collection includes various art pieces from 12th Century to the 19th Century.

 Prado is opened in 1819 by the King of Spain: Carlos III.
 You can see the King’s famous statue in the middle of “Puearta Del Sol” square of Madrid.

 The precious collection of the Spanish Royal Family exhibited in the museum.
 Famous painters Valazquez, Goya, El Greco, Raphael, Rubens , Rembrandt and Murillo represented in this fantastic museum.